RafalWilinski/cloudtempo/README.md

 - [x] Encode documents with accountId + something to keep it safe
 - [x] Get rid of vercel references
 - [x] Proper name, description, and app icon
+- [ ] Fresh AWS Account for CloudTango

 Trials: